btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 I've been using `debootstrap` for years.
 It's a really great way to quickly and easily bootstrap a `chroot` by downloading a root filesystem with optional packages.

-As mentioned in the previous example, I've created a [shell script] that provisions the container, and it's a simple step to copy it into the OS tree.
+As mentioned in the previous example, I've created a [shell script] that provisions the container, and it's a simple step to copy it into the new OS tree created by `debootstrap`.

 To run the script, we'll `chroot` into the container (well, what will *become* the container).